 Despite the huge amount of articles talking about multitasking, the brain can pay attention to only one specific task at a time.
 For this reason, our mind is constantly trying to automate things.
 This is how habits are formed.
 We do things regularly > They become a routine > The brain can rest.

 The problem is when we don’t know what we do on autopilot.
 Or worse, when we don’t want to accept that some of our daily routines are harmful.
-And because we are not aware of our bad habits or because we don’t think that injecting daily doses of unknown substance is harmful, along with smoking, drinking, eating a bowl of ice cream when our boyfriend cheats on us, we won’t be able to fight these self-sabotaging patterns and eventually replace them with better ones.
+And because we are not aware of our bad habits or because we don’t think that injecting daily doses of unknown substances is harmful, along with smoking, drinking, eating a bowl of ice cream when our boyfriend cheats on us.
+We won’t be able to fight these self-sabotaging patterns and eventually replace them with better ones.

 Why Having Good Habits is Important?

-In short: Good habits can make you ultra successful, muscular, healthier, Instagram famous.
+In short: Good habits can make you ultra-successful, muscular, healthier, and probably even Instagram famous.

 If you don’t know already, doing the same thing, over and over again, is the only way to make your dreams a reality.
-In contrast, bad habits can fuck up your life.
+In contrast, bad habits can f*ck up your life.